-At TriNet, we believe that the most successful workplaces are ones that have strong company cultures and are compliant with employment-related laws and regulations.
+At TriNet, we believe that the most successful workplaces are ones that have strong organizational cultures and are compliant with employment-related laws and regulations.
 Neither of these ends can be accomplished in an environment where harassment of any sort—including bullying—is tolerated.

 This could be an addendum to your anti-harassment policy or a stand-alone to accompany your anti-harassment policy.
-Your anti-bullying policy should describe what constitutes bullying and should communicate to your employees that this behavior will not be tolerated.
+At any rate, your anti-bullying policy should describe what constitutes bullying and should communicate to your employees that this behavior will not be tolerated.
 Your policy should assure employees that allegations of bullying in the workplace will be promptly and thoroughly investigated with action taken as appropriate--up to and including termination of the perpetrator’s employment.
 Complaint procedures should be clear so that employees and managers understand expectations and the process that will result in case of an incident.
 Be sure that your policy is drafted in compliance with any applicable federal, state and local laws.
 Your HR services provider can help you draft your policy.

 When developing a plan to address workplace harassment, it can be easy to get bogged down in preventing the behaviors we DON’T want that we may overlook building the type of culture we DO want.
 The latter can also be effective to curbing all sorts of toxic workplace issues, including bullying.
 In this vein, you may want to consider developing a reward system for employees who go above and beyond to help out their colleagues, show exemplary teamwork or exhibit any other trait that feeds into the type of work environment you want to cultivate.
 This can be done through employee and/or manager nominations and can be on a weekly, monthly, quarterly and/or even annual basis.
-The reward can be anything from a gift card, to lunch to a public acknowledgement of a job well done.
+The reward can be anything from a handwritten note to lunch to a public acknowledgement of a job well done.

 This communication is for informational purposes only; it is not legal, tax or accounting advice; and is not an offer to sell, buy or procure insurance.